joelpt/quickfort/readme.txt

 The new blueprint conversion engine 'qfconvert' has been rewritten in cross- platform Python, enabling non-Windows users to utilize the app via the command line.
-More importantly, the use of Python made possible a much more advanced implementation of how Quickfort does its job.
+More importantly, the use of Python makes possible a much more advanced implementation of how Quickfort does its job.

 The new conversion engine is much smarter about how it designates your blueprints.
-Instead of using the "typewriter" (line-by-line) approach of QF1.x, QF2 now tries to minimize the total number  of commands/keystrokes sent to Dwarf Fortress.
-It does this by designating the largest contiguous areas/"chunks" possible while minimizing the distance travelled between areas whilst designating.
+Instead of using the "typewriter" (line-by-line) approach of QF1.x, QF2 tries to minimize the total number of commands (keystrokes) sent to Dwarf Fortress.
+It does this by analyzing your blueprint, finding the largest contiguous areas that can possibly be designated with single DF commands; for example, a 10x10 room can be dug out with one 'd' command instead of 100 single-tile designations.
+While designating these areas, QF2 also attempts to minimize the amount of cursor travel between areas.

 QF2 is smarter about designating objects of various sizes.
 For example, workshops can now be designated by filling a 3x3 area of a blueprint with 'wc'